leanprover-community/mathlib3/docs/extras/simp.md

 This lemma is then added to `simp`'s armoury.
 Note several things however.

-1) You can't just make a random theorem into a simp lemma.
-It has to be of a certain kind, the most important kinds being those of the form `A=B` and `A↔B`.
+1) It might not be wise to make a random theorem into a simp lemma.
+Ideally the result has to be of a certain kind, the most important kinds being those of the form `A=B` and `A↔B`.
 Note however that if you want to add `fact` to `simp`'s weaponry, you can prove

 ```lean
 @[simp] lemma my_lemma : fact <-> true
 ```

+(and in fact more recent versions of Lean do this automatically when you try to add random theorems to the simp dataset).

 2) If you are not careful you can add a bad simp lemma of the form `foo x y = [something mentioning foo]` and then `simp` will attempt to rewrite `foo` and then end up with another one, and attempt to rewrite that, and so on.
 This can be fixed by using `rw` instead of `simp`, or using the config option `{single_pass := tt}`.

-### When not to use simp
+### When it is unadvisable to use simp

-Don't use simp in the middle of proofs.
+Using simp in the middle of proofs is a simp anti-pattern, which will produce brittle code.
+In other words, don't use simp in the middle of proofs.
 Use it to finish proofs.
-If you really need to simplify a goal, use simp, and then cut and paste the goal into your code and write `suffices : (simplified thing), by simpa [this]` or some such thing.
-This is really important because the behaviour of simp changes sometimes, and if you put simp in the middle of proofs then your code might randomly stop compiling and it will be hard to figure out why if you didn't write down the exact thing which simp used to be doing.
+If you really need to simplify a goal in the middle of a proof, then use simp, but afterwards cut and paste the goal into your code and write `suffices : (simplified thing), by simpa [this]` or some such thing.
+This is really important because the behaviour of simp changes sometimes, and if you put simp in the middle of proofs then your code might randomly stop compiling and it will be hard to figure out why if you didn't write down the exact thing which simp used to be reducing your goal to.

 ### How to use simp better.